 END USER LICENCE AGREEMENT (EULA)

-Copyright in this software and included documentation belongs to SoftPerfect.
+This software and the included documentation is copyright 2009-2015, SoftPerfect.
 All rights are reserved.
 The software may be used, installed or copied only in accordance with the terms of the licence described in the following paragraphs.

 The evaluation version of the software may be freely distributed provided that the original distribution package is not modified in any way.